design-rrr/shock-docs/docs/media.md

 `Video Platform` - `Pay per View` - `Paywall` - `Micropayments`
 ```
-Lightning.Video is a decentralized video platform powered by the Bitcoin Lightning Network and WebTorrent.
+LIGHTNING.video is a decentralized video platform powered by the Bitcoin Lightning Network and WebTorrent.
 Creators upload directly and set their own prices — from free to per-view micropayments — with every payment going directly to the creator's Lightning wallet, with no intermediary taking a cut.

 The platform requires no account to browse, no email to sign up, and no advertiser relationships.
 Creators retain full control of their content and monetization strategy.
-Lightning.Video launched publicly in September 2022 and recorded a greater than 1000% month-over-month increase in user-generated revenues in June 2023.
+LN.Video launched publicly in September 2022 and recorded a greater than 1000% month-over-month increase in user-generated revenues in June 2023.
 ```

 ### SANCTUM